An Economic Topology of the Brexit vote: Conclusions

-Many critiques of data driven approaches abide, but when trying to understand the way that the final result was arrived at it is useful to dig as deep as possible to avoid the generalisations this paper has shown do not always hold.
-Likewise the decision to use constituencies is open to discussion given that votes were not reported at that level.
-As the UK stands on the verge of a potential General Election having information at the constituency level will be valuable to thinking about the likely outcome of that vote.
-Variable choice is also of importance.
-Those selected here are ruled by the existing literature and the available data within the readily accessible set of \cite{thorsen2017uk}.
-However, the strength of the TDA Ball Mapper algorithm comes from the ability to deal in multiple dimensions.
+Many critiques of data-driven approaches abide, and variable choice is clearly of great importance.
+Axis variables selected here are ruled by the existing literature and the available data within the readily accessible dataset of \cite{thorsen2017uk}.
+However, the strength of the TDABM algorithm comes from the ability to deal in multiple dimensions.
 To that end the presentation here can be readily extended and an analysis of any ordinal constituency characteristic incorporated.
-Notwithstanding these critiques valuable depth has been added to the discussion of the Brexit vote.
+Next logical steps would see the approach applied to individual level data where there is more heterogeneity and a further interest in the interactions of multiple characteristics.